History of the Montreal Canadiens: 1946–1967: The Original Six

 The 1955–56 season was the first as head coach for Toe Blake, who was hired to help control Richard's temper.
-The 1956 victory began an unprecedented streak of five consecutive Stanley Cups for the Canadiens from 1956 to 1960; the 1960 Stanley Cup Finals was Montreal's tenth consecutive appearance in the championship series.
+The 1956 victory began an unprecedented streak of five consecutive Stanley Cups for the Canadiens from 1956 to 1960; the 1960 Stanley Cup Final was Montreal's tenth consecutive appearance in the championship series.
 Richard, the first player to score 500 career goals in NHL history, retired in 1960 with 544 career goals and was elected to the Hockey Hall of Fame in 1961.
 The customary three-year waiting period was waived in honour of his accomplishments.

 Goaltender Jacques Plante had been wearing a mask during practices for some time, but did not wear it during games due to the objections of Blake and Selke who held the traditional view that players should not wear facial protection.
 That changed on November 1, 1959, after he was struck in the face early in a game at Madison Square Garden.
 As teams did not dress backup goaltenders during this time, the game was delayed 20 minutes while doctors frantically stitched Plante up.
 When Blake asked him if he was ready to return to play, Plante refused to return to the ice unless he was allowed to wear a mask.
 Blake was livid, but agreed only if Plante removed the mask when his face was healed.
 Wearing the mask, Plante led the Canadiens on an 18-game unbeaten streak.
 He finally removed the mask at Blake's urging and promptly lost the next game.
 Defeated, Blake relented.
 Plante's mask became a permanent fixture as he led the Canadiens to their fifth consecutive Stanley Cup.
 Other goalies followed Plante's lead soon after.

 When the NHL instituted the NHL amateur draft in 1963, the Canadiens were given the option to replace their regular first selection with two "Cultural Picks" that could be used to draft up to two French-Canadian players before any other team made any selections.
 The team used one cultural pick in 1968, and both in 1969, when it drafted Rejean Houle and Marc Tardif, two top prospects.
 This option was eliminated after the 1969 draft.

 Selke retired in 1964 and was succeeded by Sam Pollock.
 Often named the best general manager in NHL history, Pollock led the Canadiens to nine Stanley Cup championships in his 14 years at the helm of the team.
 One of his key tactics was trading aging stars to expansion teams for draft picks, which led to the team drafting future Hall of Famers Guy Lafleur, Larry Robinson and Ken Dryden.
-The Canadiens won consecutive titles in 1965 and 1966, and entered the 1967 Stanley Cup Finals against Toronto as a heavy favourite.
+The Canadiens won consecutive titles in 1965 and 1966, and entered the 1967 Stanley Cup Final against Toronto as a heavy favourite.
 The City of Montreal was so confident in the Canadiens that they had already built a space for the Stanley Cup on the Expo 67 site, but the Canadiens fell to the Maple Leafs, in the last NHL finals of the Original Six era.